wilsonmar/wilsonmar.github.io/shop/index.md

    [_] It's a true luxury to have a hot drink on a cold night or a cold drink on a hot day.
    <strong>Double-walled canisters</strong> keep hot drinks hot and cold drinks cold.

+   PROTIP: To further protect my laptop, it is cushioned by a large measuring cup at the bottom of my backpack:
-   [_] I got a <strong>cup made of silicon</strong> so I can microwave water or the contents of a large Campbell's soup can.

-   [_] I put it under a paper plate to handle the flimsy silicon when it's hot.
+   [_] The <a target="_blank" href="https://www.amazon.com/gp/product/B015CQZKHE/ref=ox_sc_act_title_1?smid=A31X76DW46HF64&psc=1">4-cup (32oz/1,000 ML) $22.50 OXO measuring cup made of silicone</a> provides room to avoid boil-over within the microwave or use with immersion blender.
+A <a target="_blank" href="https://www.amazon.com/Flexible-Measuring-Heat-Resistant-Rubber-Dishwasher-Safe/dp/B07Z4JY28P?th=1">16 oz (2-cup) (for $11.25)</a> enables me to microwave water (to melt butter) or the contents of a large Campbell's soup can.
+PROTIP: Put it under a plate to handle the flimsy silicon when it's hot.

-   [_] At home, I think those plastic containers restaurants use to hold hot take-out soup are fantastic.

-   [_] I'm a big fan of Rubbermaid containers.
-Oh so convenient.
-But at $9 each, they are more expensive than the food it holds.
+   [_] At home, my refrigerator has stacks of Rubbermaid "Brilliance" clear containers because their lids are airtight and leak-proof, so odor doesn't leach into other items.
+One dish from fidge to microwave to table.
+But at around $9 each, they are more expensive than the food it holds.
+BLAH: I had one lid break, and they refused a replacement with a long write-up.
+The <a target="_blank" href="https://www.amazon.com/Rubbermaid-2108389-Brilliance-44-Piece-Container/dp/B08KGR6FCR/">plastic</a> scratches.
+So I prefer the new <a target="_blank" href="https://www.amazon.com/Rubbermaid-Brilliance-Storage-Containers-Pieces/dp/B08B7MYPKS/ref=sr_1_4?crid=1O17SPTROW5OR">glass</a> ones, which are regular oven-safe up to 450F.

 <a name="Food"></a>